 Senator Bob Corker (R-TN) and Representative Ed Royce (R-CA) have teamed up with Democratic colleagues Senator Chris Coons (D-DE) and Representative Earl Blumenauer (D-OR) to introduce new legislation that would reform US international food aid to deliver more help to more people in crisis, faster.

+As donors gather next week in Rome to pledge funds to the International Fund for Agriculture Development , they may be wondering where the United States is.
+Given the generally high marks this independent fund earns for development effectiveness, the uncertainty around a US pledge is troubling.
 In this “America First” moment, it’s worth asking when it comes to IFAD, what’s in it for the United States and what will be lost if the United States drops out?

 Prior research on foreign investment and supply chains in emerging markets has focused almost exclusively on the creation of international networks in manufacturing and assembly.
 This paper extends that research, looking beyond manufacturing into supply chain creation in horticulture in developing countries.